 (2) As part of the quarterly interest reconciliation, the CSEA may take into consideration the months in which the CSEA used local funds for program purposes other than for local match and therefore operated on a reimbursement basis, providing the CSEA requests funds timely as set forth in this rule.
 When the monthly interest liability is a negative number and the CSEA has documentation identifying the funds used as local funds, the resulting negative number may be used to offset any interest liability from other months during the quarter.
 The format of the quarterly reconciliation will include, at a minimum, the following:

 (a) The monthly interest liability owed by the CSEA or the monthly offsetting interest liability based upon the CSEA using local funds for program purposes for each applicable federal program allocation.

 (b) The total net interest liability owed by the CSEA or the total net offsetting interest liability based upon the CSEA using local funds for program purposes for each applicable federal program allocation for the quarter.

 (c) The total net interest liability owed by the CSEA or the total net offsetting interest liability based upon the CSEA using local funds for program purposes for each applicable federal program allocation for the federal fiscal year (FFY).
 In accordance with 45 C.F.R.
-92.21(i) , a CSEA, as subgrantee, may keep interest amounts up to one hundred dollars per year for administrative expenses.
+75.305(b)(9), as in effect December 9, 2014, a CSEA, as subgrantee, may keep interest amounts up to five hundred dollars per year for administrative expenses.

-(4) For each applicable federal program allocation with a total net interest liability in excess of one hundred dollars for each FFY, the CSEA shall report the net interest liability as a reduction to expenditures in the subsequent quarterly expenditure report.
+(3) For each applicable federal program allocation with a total net interest liability in excess of five hundred dollars for each FFY, the CSEA shall report the net interest liability as a reduction to expenditures in the subsequent quarterly expenditure report.